Adaptive energy reference for machine-learning models of the electronic density of states: Results

-With the exception of the hydrogen dataset, the DOS energy range spans from 1.5 eV below the lowest eigenenergy to 3 eV above the maximum Fermi level in the dataset, while the splines are defined up to 6 eV above the maximum Fermi level.
-Meanwhile for the hydrogen dataset, due to high $\Delta_A$ values and high predicted $\mathrm{E_F}$, the DOS energy range instead spans up to 7 eV above the maximum Fermi level and the splines are defined up to 12 eV above the maximum Fermi level.
-For all datasets, the DOS energy range is discretized on a grid with a spacing of 0.05 eV while that of the splines is much finer at 0.001 eV.

-Each dataset is split randomly in a 7:1:2 ratio to give the training, validation and test set, respectively.
-Smaller subsets, taken at 25, 50 and 75 percent of the training and validation data, were also used to train the model to construct learning curves.
-The calculation parameters for each dataset are reported in the Supporting Information.

-\subsection{Evaluation of Model Performance}
+\subsection{Evaluation of model performance}

 To assess the impact of the choice of energy reference, we evaluate the performance of each model on the DOS and its derived quantities using the root mean squared error (RMSE), defined as the square root of the corresponding MSE value, on the test set.
-In order to evaluate each model in a way that is independent of the energy reference, the MSE is calculated for the energy reference that minimizes it in a manner analagous to the definition in Eq. \eqref{Aligned_Loss}:
+To evaluate each model in a way that is independent of the energy reference, the MSE is calculated using an optimal alignment strategy, analogous to the definition in Eq. \eqref{Aligned_Loss}:

 The variables follow the same conventions as those used in Eq.~\eqref{Aligned_Loss}.
 Additionally, $\mathrm{LDOS}_{A_{i}}^{{\bm{W}}}$ refers to the predicted atomic contribution to the DOS of atomic environment $A_i$, as in Eq. \eqref{LDOS decomposition}.
 For diagnostic purposes, we also use an energy-resolved MSE computed using the optimal alignment for each structure,